SEI-ATL-3-8/linear-and-binary-search/README.md

 # Linear and Binary Search
 These are the two search algorithms you need to know about.
-You should have a general understanding of them from the myGA hw.
 Answer these questions about both kinds of search
 1. What is the time complexity of this search?
 1. When is it appropriate to use this kind of search?